w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 ### Step 1: Bond your tokens

-On the [Polkadot-JS UI](https://polkadot.js.org/apps) navigate to the "Staking" tab.
+On the [Polkadot-JS UI](https://polkadot.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).

 The "Staking Overview" subsection will show you all the active validators and their information - their identities, the amount of DOT that are staking for them, amount that is their own provided